KevinJudeConcessao/KevinJudeConcessao.github.io/index.md

     Department of Computer Science and Engineering, by PES University, Bangalore.

 ### Teaching Experience
-- Teaching at NSS College of Engineering,, Palakkad (May 2022 - )
+- Teaching at NSS College of Engineering, Palakkad (May 2022 - )
 - Teaching Assistant at a two day HPC workshop on using HPC clusters, OpenMP library, and programming GPUs using the OpenMP library, organised by the National Supercomputing Mission, IIT Madras.
+- Teaching Assistant for courses at IIT Palakkad:
+    - Compiler Design - Laboratory (Jan-May, 2023 \& Jan-May, 2021)
+    - Programming Lab (Aug-Dec, 2022)
+    - Parallel Programming (Jan-May, 2022)
-- Teaching Assistant at IIT Palakkad: i) Compiler Design - Laboratory. ii) Compiler Optimizations and Program Analysis iii) Parallel Programming
+    - Compiler Optimizations and Program Analysis (Aug-Dec, 2021)

 ### Education
 - **Ph.D** Indian Institute of Technnology, Palakkad (2020 - )